guy-ba/UGMMT/plots_output/DRD2/README.md

-DRD2 output plots will be here
+DRD2 output plots will be saved here